abeshaw97/Notetaker/README.md

 ## Installation
-To run this app make sure to clone this repository(https or ssh key) and run npm install in order to actually use the code. once its downloaded you will then type "NPM Start" and you will see that the app is listening!
+To run this app make sure to clone this repository(https or ssh key) and run npm install in order to actually use the code. once its downloaded you will then type "NPM Start" and you will see that the app is listening! from there enter localhost:3000 in your browser and you should see the app running.

 ## Usage
 Watch video in order to see how everything will run...